ucsb-cs48/s20/_lectures/lect27.md

 Focusing on your learning rather than your expectations may be helpful in setting aside those biases.

+# Briefly: Some Lessons Learned.

+Frequently, after a class, the staff will get together and share some of the lessons learned.
+A few examples:

+* During a rebase, *just rebase*.
+Don't make changes (i.e. fix bugs, add features) during a rebase.
+Only focus on fixing merge conflicts.
+Make your changes to fix bugs or add features before the rebase, or after the rebase, but *not during*.

+* If you are getting lost in the weeds of mocking and stubbing while writing integration tests:
+  - *refactoring the code* to make it easier to test may be a more effective strategy.

+Let's take a moment: what are some other lessons you've learned this quarter?
+Let's take 5 minutes and type them into the #lessons-learned channel.

+* One contribution from each team (include your team name) before we go into breakout groups.
+* At least one more from each team after we go into breakout groups (though you may contribute more now if you like).

 # Rest of time today: Time to work